-Shares: 1,000,000 (1) Options: 350,000
+Shares: 1,000,000(1) Options: 400,000

-James B. C. Doak, Chairman and Director of Khan, has over 25 years experience as a chartered financial analyst.
+James B. C. Doak, Chairman and Director of the Corporation and Chairman of the Audit and Finance Committee, has over 25 years experience as a chartered financial analyst.
 Mr. Doak has served as the President and Managing Partner of Megantic Asset Management Inc., a Toronto-based investment company, since 2002.
-Mr. Doak is a Director of Cascades Inc., Purepoint Uranium Group Inc. and of Eurocopter Canada Ltd., and serves as Chair, Audit Committee for both Eurocopter and Purepoint.
+Jim Doak is a Director of Cascades Inc., Purepoint Uranium Group Inc. and of Eurocopter Canada Ltd. Mr. Doak serves as Chair, Audit Committee for both Eurocopter and Purepoint.
 As well, he is a former Director of PetroKazakhstan Inc., Superior Propane Inc. and Spar Aerospace Inc. Mr. Doak has held senior positions at ScotiaMcLeod Inc., First Marathon Securities Ltd., McLeod Young Weir Ltd., was a founder of Enterprise Capital Management Inc., where he served as President and Managing Partner from 1997 to 2002, and is a past President and Director of the Toronto Society of Financial Analysts and a past Chair and Director of the Toronto French School, Mr. Doak has published a number of columns in two Canadian financial publications.
 He holds a Diplôme des études collégiales from McGill University and a B.A. in Economics from the University of Toronto.